Explore chapters

 2. Custodian: a bank, trust company, or other IRS-approved entity that holds title to the assets, investments, or other property and directs clients’ money (such as by issuing funds and creating accounts).

-4. Account holder: Anybody aged 18 to 70.5 can open an IRA so long as they have “earned income” such as wages, salaries, tips, or self-employment income.
+4. Account holder: Anybody age 18 and up (or younger with an adult involved) can open an IRA, and can contribute so long as they have “earned income”, such as wages, salaries, tips, or self-employment income.

 Self-directed IRAs may be best utilized for investments in private tech companies.
-People involved in tech have the unique advantage of understanding the various aspects of tech companies including product complexity, customer satisfaction, and market shifts.
+People involved in tech may have the unique advantage of understanding the various aspects of tech companies including product complexity, customer satisfaction, and market shifts.
 Further, private markets are currently creating significant value.
-As the emergence of more late-stage investors has caused private market valuations to jump, it may be worthwhile to capture some of your investment gains in a tax advantaged account while the company is still private.
+As the emergence of more late-stage investors has caused some private market valuations to jump, it may be worthwhile to capture a portion of your investment gains in a tax advantaged account while the company is still private.

-(That said, with the current tax code offering 100% exemption for capital gains on qualified small business stock, it does not make sense to angel invest through an SDIRA.
-Instead, SDIRA funds would be best deployed in those opportunities ineligible for QSBS treatment but still likely to produce exceptionally outsized gains if they are successful.)
+That said, with the current tax code offering 100% exemption for capital gains (up to $15 million) on qualified small business stock (QSBS), it may not make sense to angel invest through an SDIRA.
+Instead, SDIRA funds would be best deployed in those opportunities ineligible for QSBS treatment but still likely to produce exceptionally outsized gains if they are successful.